Neutron Network

 One-to-one translations utilize floating IP addresses, and many-to-one is a Port Address Translation ( PAT ) style design where floating IP is not used.
 F

 Floating IP addresses are externally routed IP addresses that directly map instances and an external IP address.
 The term floating comes from the fact that they can be modified on-the-fly between instances.
-They are associated with a Neutron port logically mapped to an instance.
+They are associated with a Neutron port logically mapped to an example.
 Ports can have multiple IP addresses assigned.

 • SNAT refers to source NAT, which changes the source IP address to appear as the externally connected interface.